What Is a Knowledge Management System?

 Managers

-Managers rely on knowledge management systems to oversee project workflows, facilitate collaboration, and ensure their teams are aligned with organizational objectives.
+Managers rely on knowledge management systems to oversee project workflows, facilitate collaboration, and ensure their teams follow through with organizational objectives.
 A KMS enables them to distribute resources effectively, share important updates, and oversee their team’s progress and productivity.

 Team members use a knowledge management system to access necessary documents, procedures, and best practices, enabling them to complete tasks more efficiently.
 The system also allows them to contribute knowledge and learn from their peers’ collective experience, fostering a collaborative work environment.